testbenchcc/markdown-notes-app/README.md

 - Opening a note automatically expands, focuses, and selects its tree node so the navigation pane stays in sync with the URL-driven view (v0.4.1).
 - Tree renames now use the Fancytree inline editor (v0.4.2) so double-click, Shift+click, clickActive, and F2 all trigger an in-place rename that validates input before calling the existing rename endpoints, with the previous prompt kept as a fallback, and the inline input adopts the dark theme styles for a cohesive appearance.
 - v2.0.1 bug-fix patch: fixes the default mode after creating a new note (new notes now open in edit mode) and keeps the `mode` query parameter in sync when navigating via the Fancytree after export/download; see `roadmap.md` v2.0.1.
+- v2.0.2 feature patch: expands the notes tree and `/api/notes` to support additional text-based files (for example `.txt`, `.csv`, `.py`, `.js`, `.json`, `.bat`, `.ps1`, and other common text files).
+Markdown notes remain the only editable type; non-markdown text and CSV files are shown read-only in the viewer, with CSV rendered as a Tabulator table; see `roadmap.md` v2.0.2.
 - Minimal settings backend in `main.py`:
   - `NotebookSettings` model persisted to `.notebook-settings.json` under the notes root, including tab length, theme, index page title, and image paste limits.
   - `/api/settings` (`GET`/`PUT`) to load and validate settings, wiring `tabLength` into server-side markdown rendering and exposing theme/title to the frontend.